rajkissu/binaryjs-upload-stream/README.md

 }
 ```

-The file upload implementation in `upload` checks if the file is of type
+The file upload implementation in `upload` checks if the file is of a supported video type.
-`video/mp4`, which is the only supported type in this example.

 If the type matches, the function proceeds - otherwise, it returns an error.